build-on-aws/content/posts/a-gentle-introduction-to-kubernetes/index.md

 6. Interoperability: Amazon EKS is compatible with any application that runs on Kubernetes, allowing you to take advantage of the vast ecosystem of Kubernetes tools and services.
 This includes tools for container orchestration, service discovery, monitoring, and more.

-## Epilogue
+## Conclusion

-So far we learnt about the concept of containers, Kubernetes as the container orchestration tool and how AWS helps to run the managed Kubernetes service as Amazon Elastic Kubernetes Service (EKS) to run Kubernetes in the AWS cloud and on-premises data centers.
-The world is moving on from traditional monoliths to micro services based applications and they gets deployed using containers and using Kubernetes. **If you want to [learn more about Kubernetes](https://www.cncf.io/projects/kubernetes/) and start your hands-on container orchestration journey with [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html), start from here https://eksworkshop.com/.**
+So far we learnt about the concept of containers, Kubernetes as the container orchestration tool, and how AWS helps to run the managed Kubernetes service as Amazon Elastic Kubernetes Service (EKS) to run Kubernetes in the AWS cloud and on-premises data centers.
+The world is moving on from traditional monoliths to micro services based applications, and they gets deployed using containers and using Kubernetes. **If you want to [learn more about Kubernetes](https://www.cncf.io/projects/kubernetes/) and start your hands-on container orchestration journey with [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html), start from here https://eksworkshop.com/.**